datatrails/datatrails-samples/archivist_samples/wipp/README.md

 ### Loading data for an existing Wipp object

-If you know the RKVST Asset Identity you can load data directly to the Drum and/or Cask Assset using `Wipp.read()`:
+If you know the DataTrails Asset Identity you can load data directly to the Drum and/or Cask Assset using `Wipp.read()`:

 ```python